jonvet/blog/_posts/2023-12-29-entanglement.md

 The reason this happens is that the act of measuring alters the joint state.
 Before Alice's photon hits the lens it's in an equal superposition $\frac{\ket{H_{A}}-\ket{V_{A}}}{\sqrt{2}}$, that is, both measurement outcomes are equally likely.
 [Mathematically](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation), measuring a  photon with arbitrary polarization, denoted by the ket (column vector) $\ket{\psi}$, with an arbitrarily polarized lens means calculating the inner product with the bra (row vector) $\bra{\phi}$.
 The resulting scalar can be interpreted as the probability amplitude of the photon passing the lens.
 Since the vertical and horizontal lenses are perpendicular to each other (they are basis states) we know that $\braket{V|V}=1$ and $\braket{V|H}=0$.
 So measuring the superposition state with a vertically polarized lens gives us $\frac{\braket{V_{A}|H_{A}}-\braket{V_{A}|V_{A}}}{\sqrt{2}} = -\frac{1}{\sqrt{2}}$.
 Via the [Born Rule](https://en.wikipedia.org/wiki/Born_rule) we obtain the probability of detecting the photon by squaring the amplitude and arrive at $\frac{1}{2}$ as promised.

 However, once measured with a vertically polarized lens, the photon is no longer in superposition.
 You can try this out yourself with polarization filters you can buy [online](https://youtu.be/MzRCDLre1b4?t=945)!
-The lens will let exactly half of photons in superposition through and the other half are blocked.
-And the ones that make it through are vertically polarized.
+The lens will let exactly half of photons through and the other half are blocked.
+And the ones that make it through are then vertically polarized.
 You can prove it by holding a second lens behind the first one.
 If it's vertically polarized it will not have any effect (all photons that pass the first lens will also pass the second one), and if it's horizontally polarized, no photon will pass.

 Long story short, we know with certainty that any photons that pass the filter (i.e. Alice is able to observe it on the other side) are vertically polarized - the state of her photon has collapsed to just $\ket{V_{A}}$.
 If Alice didn't observe the photon because it was blocked by her lens it would mean the state of her photon collapsed to $\ket{H_{A}}$.
 For Bob that means that his photons collapsed to the other state.
 To conclude, Alice's act of measuring, if she observed the photon, collapses the joint state to $\ket{V_{A}H_{B}}$.